 Calories:

-.
-I began by droping the outlier in calories
+dependent on calories.
+I began by droping the outlier in calories column

 Null Hypothesis: